Gold Bars triple murders: Ang's testimony

-After killing the three men (who all died from strangulation), the ten men covered the bodies and it happened so that two of the Chou family's neighbours, a married couple, just arrived home from watching a movie.
-To escape suspicion, David Chou went to greet the couple and make sure they had not seen anything, and Andrew Chou pretended to be drunk and talking to the other eight men, who were standing around the bodies to avoid the couple from seeing the bodies.
-Later, while the Chou brothers and Ang stayed behind to clean up the scene of crime, the other accomplices helped to transport the bodies to a disused well in Changi, but subsequently, the boys left the bodies in thick bushes beside an old mining pond in Lembah Bedok.
-The two cars belonging to Ngo and Leong were also disposed of by the killers as well.
+After killing the three men (who all died from strangulation), the ten men covered the bodies; coincidentally, two of the Chou family's neighbours, a married couple, had just arrived home from watching a movie.
+To escape suspicion, David Chou went to greet the couple and ensure that they had not seen the aftermath of the murder, and Andrew Chou pretended that he was drunk and talking to the other eight men, who were standing around the bodies to prevent the couple's detection.
+Later, while Ang and the Chou brothers stayed behind to clean up the crime scene, the other accomplices helped to transport the bodies to a disused well in Changi; however, the boys left the bodies in thick bushes beside an old mining pond in Lembah Bedok.
+The two cars belonging to Ngo and Leong were also abandoned by the killers.

-After completing his testimony on the stand (which took eight hours), Ang was severely cross-examined on the stand by the nine accused's six defence counsels: Giam Chin Toon (David Chou's lawyer), Wong Peng Khoon (Andrew Chou's lawyer), N C Goho (who represented Francis, James, Konesekaram), Leo Fernando (Yau's lawyer), John Tan Chor-Yong (who defended Ringo Lee and Stephen Lee) and G Gopalan (Lim's lawyer).
-During the 33-hour long cross-examination of Ang, the six lawyers sought to question his credibility as the prosecution's key witness, and tried to present Ang as an unreliable witness who would save his own skin by pushing the blame on his accomplices.
-Ang, who admitted that he joined the robbery in order to get rich, conceded on the stand that he did accept the prosecution's offer to turn state evidence against his accomplices out of a desperation to avoid the death penalty, but he denied that he would tell a lie to save solely himself, and he also stated that he was fully aware that he would be detained without trial for an indefinite period and that his discharge did not amount to an acquittal or pardon for the charges of murder he originally faced.
-When the lawyers representing the Chou brothers tried to assert that Ang was the true mastermind (which would be the key basis of their defence) and was the first to suggest the robbery and murder, Ang denied their contention as well.
-Ang spent ten days taking the stand, which included his testimony and cross-examination.
+After completing his testimony on the stand, Ang was cross-examined on the stand by the nine accused's six defence counsels: Giam Chin Toon (David Chou's lawyer), Wong Peng Khoon (Andrew Chou's lawyer), N. C. Goho (who represented Francis, James and Konesekaram), Leo Fernando (Yau's lawyer), John Tan Chor-Yong (who defended Ringo Lee and Stephen Lee) and G. Gopalan (Lim's lawyer).
+During the 33-hour long cross-examination of Ang, they sought to question his credibility as the prosecution's key witness, and tried to present him as an unreliable witness willing to save himself by betraying his accomplices.
+Ang, who admitted that he had joined the robbery in order to get rich, conceded on the stand that he did accept the prosecution's offer to turn state evidence against his accomplices out of a desperation to avoid the death penalty, while denying that he would lie to save himself.
+He also stated that he was fully aware of the indefinite detention resulting from the deal and that the discharge included did not amount to an acquittal or pardon.
+When the lawyers representing the Chou brothers attempted to assert that Ang was the true mastermind who initially suggested the robbery-murder, the key basis of their defence, Ang denied that account as well.
+He spent ten days taking the stand, including his testimony and cross-examination.